StefanSchade/StefanSchade/README.md

 * The [Java Adventure Game](https://github.com/StefanSchade/Java-AdventureGame.git) is dedicated to developing a simple text adventure in Java with the possibility of adding framework functionality or graphics later on.
-The objective is to use GitLab's functionality to support project management (issues, boards, merge requests) and software development.
+The main objective is to use GitHub's functionality to support project management (issues, boards, merge requests) and software development (Working with branches, showcase GitHubs CI/CD capabilities).
 We also want to practice Clean Code principles.
 Probably most interesting for inexperienced developers - Contributions are welcome.

 ### Languages